Silverlined/Silverlined.github.io/_posts/2021-08-24-requirements.md

 	- L1 = 11.4cm
 	- L2 = 34.2cm
 6. GNU Radio should be used to perform processing of the received signal
+7. A web platform should be build according to the following specifications:
+    - Python 3.9 shall be used as a programming language
+    - Django shall be used as a web framework
+    - SQLite3 shall be used as a database
+    - The web app should provide the following features:
+        - GS booking
+        - Authentication
+        - Remote command transmission